thaabomb/autocross-notes/README.md

 Pace off slalom cones during your course walks by counting the number of steps between cones.
 Also pace off Chicago boxes, lane changes, offset cones, etc.

+You are going to have to make some mistakes in order to become a better driver.
+Hit some cones.
+Try new lines.
+Enter the slalom from the other side.
+Accelerate too much and DNF.
+I believe these things will help you learn how to find the limit.

 # Notes from watching SCCA videos on YouTube
 Your job as a novice autocross driver is to not get lost on course.